On Fukaya categories and prequantization bundles: Legendrian invariants

-\begin{lemma} The categories $\cAug(\La)$ and $\Aug(\La)$ are independent on the choices made in the construction, i.e. the number $\eta > 0$ and the Morse functions used to perturb $\La^{- \eta}$.
-Moreover, these categories are invariant under Legendrian isotopies of $\La$. \end{lemma} \begin{proof} The strategy to prove independence on choices of categories defined by localization is standard, see \cite[Proposition 3.39]{GPS20}.
+\begin{prop} The categories $\cLFuk(S\La)$ and $\LFuk(S\La)$ are independent on the choices made in the construction, i.e. the number $\eta > 0$ and the Morse functions used to perturb $\La^{- \eta}$.
+Moreover, these categories are invariant under Legendrian isotopies of $\La$. \end{prop} \begin{proof} The strategy to prove independence on choices of categories defined by localization is standard, see \cite[Proposition 3.39]{GPS20}.
 The proof in our context is exactly the same as the one of \cite[Proposition 3.3.2]{Cha19}. \end{proof}